 CLR teaching assistantships are phenomenal opportunities to gain real-world experience in the fields of management, IT, customer service, communication, and student support, so we look forward to hearing from you if you are motivated enough to work hard and are coming to the table with the right skill set!

 Graduate teaching assistants (TAs) must have earned a 3.4 or higher cumulative GPA as an undergraduate student, or as a graduate student with grades in the A range.
-TAs must plan not to graduate before August 2015.
+TAs must plan not to graduate before June 2015.
 TA candidates must submit a resume, cover letter, student application form, and availability form to the CLR in order to be considered.
-Peer Tutoring Coordinator candidates must also submit as part of their application a Computer Lab Proficiency Checklist.
 A letter of recommendation is required from a faculty member who can attest to the candidate's skills but should not be requested until you have been invited to interview.
 Graduate TAs must submit a transcript from their undergraduate institution.

 The following position is available: